Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 Career prospects

 As you gain experience, you may choose to specialise in one particular area, such as mental health, dementia, palliative care or child development, or work in two or three areas of interest.
+You can also choose to complete additional training to specialise in a specific area of work.
 There are options to work for an employer, set up in private practice or a combination of both.

 As a newly qualified music therapist, you're encouraged to run your own therapy sessions with support from a line manager.
 With experience, you can apply for more senior posts within the music therapy team, such as consultant music therapist.
 In this role, you'll manage a team of music therapists.
 Other opportunities for career progression include day centre manager or managing other therapy specialisms.
 This usually involves taking on additional supervisory and management responsibilities.